igorkll/linux-embedded-patchs/README.md

 patches are applied to the kernel source code before it is build run this command for the necessary patches from the kernel source folder: patch -p1 < kernel_patch.patch

+## the right way to disable the entire linux boot log using standard tools
+1. activate config in the kernel: CONFIG_NULL_TTY=y
+2. add a single console to the kernel startup arguments: console=ttynull the kernel bootlog will disappear completely without source code patches

 ## disabling switching VT at the x11 level
 path: /etc/X11/xorg.conf.d/10-novtswitch.conf